paritytech/cumulus/parachains/README.md

 # Parachains

 This directory is the home of Parity-developed parachain runtimes.
-This directory is _runtime focused,_ and does not include builds of parachain _nodes._
+This directory is _runtime focused_, and does not include builds of parachain _nodes_.

 The general internal structure is: